decretist/Gratian/papers/Rem_Non_Novam/main.md

 methods, settled the dispute largely to the satisfaction of early American historians, determining that Madison was the author of all 12 of the disputed numbers.
-In 1964, Mosteller and Wallace confirmed Adair’s findings by conducting a stylometric analysis of the frequencies of 30 function words to compare the 12 disputed numbers with numbers securely attributed to Hamilton and Madison.
+In 1964, Mosteller and Wallace confirmed Adair's findings by conducting a stylometric analysis of the frequencies of 30 function words to compare the 12 disputed numbers with numbers securely attributed to Hamilton and Madison.